aman9832/OIBSIP_portfolio_website/README.md

     ```

 3. **Run the project**:
-    - Open the `index.html` file in a web browser to start using the Temperature Converter.
+    - Open the `index.html` file in a web browser to discover my portfolio.

 ## Contact
 For feedback, suggestions, or collaboration, feel free to reach out: